ryu-qqq/AuthHub/docs/coding_convention/02-domain-layer/vo/vo-archunit.md

 **위반 시**:
 ```
-Class com.ryuqq.authhub.domain.order.vo.Money does not have a public static method named 'of'
+Class com.ryuqq.domain.order.vo.Money does not have a public static method named 'of'
 ```

 ---